📋 Compliance & Permits Guide

 When Permits Are Required

-• Large-scale fumigation on commercial or multi-unit properties
+• Large-scale pesticide applications on agricultural or multi-acre commercial properties

 Common Exemptions